 It is worth mentioning, accompanying a few of these metrics is a “score” which lets you know at a glance how you are doing for a particular day.
 In addition to a wealth of charts for pretty much every single data point.

 You might even see this as an overflow of information.
 At times I did feel overwhelmed.
 But I would rather have too much data than too little data!
 Regardless, I can’t help but feel the company could make the app more user friendly by getting rid of some of the superfluous charts.

-Additionally, it’s worth mentioning the skin temperature monitoring feature, which is currently in its Beta phase.
-This feature operates during the night, contrasting your stats against a baseline value accumulated over an extended period.
+Additionally, there’s a skin temperature monitoring feature.
+This operates during the night, contrasting your stats against a baseline value accumulated over an extended period.
 The reason it doesn’t operate during the day is because there are lots of factors affecting the skin temperature in daylight, which would lead to inaccurate results.

 Accuracy of activity metrics

-It seems that RingConn is poised to address this issue, as they have slated a firmware update for late July which is aimed specifically at enhancing the algorithm for activity metrics.
+It seems that RingConn is poised to address this issue, as they have slated a firmware update aimed specifically at enhancing the algorithm for activity metrics.
 I surmise that for fitness tracking, the ring may need to capture heart rate data at more frequent intervals.